 2 The School's Title IX Coordinator is Christine Szaj.
 Her e-mail address is christine.szaj@mitchellhamline.edu and her office address is 875 Summit Ave., St. Paul, MN 55105.

-3 The Assistant Secretary for Civil Rights of the Office of Civil Rights of the Department of Education is Kenneth L. Marcus.
+3 As of this publication, the current Acting Assistant Secretary for Civil Rights of the Office of Civil Rights of the Department of Education is Craig Trainor.